Traumatic stress, forced migration and global mental health

 Our aim is also to explore, conduct research and provide training in transcultural psychiatry.

-- The SHOT Study: Study of Health Outcome after Trauma in psychiatric outpatients in Norway
+- The SHOT Study: Study of Health Outcome after Trauma in psychiatric outpatients in Norway and Nepal

 - Violence Exposures and Mental Health of Adolescents in Indonesia